Scope

 - Install systems per code requirements and manufacturer specifications.

-- Verify systems are installed properly and other systems (such as drainage systems, combustion appliances, etc.) are operating safely.
+- Verify systems (such as drainage systems, combustion appliances, etc.) are installed properly and operating safely.

-- Ensure surface slopes away from foundation and ensure good vertical drainage along foundation wall by backfilling with free-draining soil or installing geotextile drainage mat on exterior of foundation wall, and good horizontal drainage with exterior footing drain pipe.
-This is especially important in cold climates where there are concerns with frost heave and and freeze.
+- Ensure the ground surface slopes away from the foundation.
+Ensure good vertical drainage along the foundation wall by backfilling with free-draining soil or installing geotextile drainage mat or dimpled plastic drain mat on the exterior of the foundation wall, and provide horizontal drainage with an exterior footing drain pipe.
+This is especially important in cold climates where there are concerns with frost heave.

 Description

-Because basements are largely below grade and because winter ground temperatures are often warmer than winter air temperatures, the potential for heat loss from a basement is smaller than from the above-grade portions of a home’s envelope.
-While insulation levels below grade need not be as high as those of above-grade walls, insulating basements is critical in order to achieve the energy and comfort goals of high-performance homes.
+Because basements are largely below grade and winter ground temperatures are often warmer than winter air temperatures, the potential for heat loss from a basement is smaller than from the above-grade portions of a home’s envelope.
+While insulation levels below grade need not be as high as those of above-grade walls, insulating basements is critical to achieve the energy and comfort goals of high-performance homes.
+Figure 1 shows a basement insulated with insulated concrete forms (ICF), one of several options available for highly insulated basement walls.

 Before insulating a basement, be sure to assess (and address if necessary) key health, safety and durability issues.
 These include: